EnBW Energie Baden-Württemberg AG (ETR:EBK)

 About ETR:EBK

-EnBW Energie Baden-Württemberg AG operates as an integrated energy company in Germany, the rest of Europe, and internationally.
-The company operates through three segments: Sustainable Generation Infrastructure, Critical Infrastructure, and Smart Infrastructure for Customers.
+EnBW Energie Baden-Württemberg AG operates as an integrated energy company in Germany, Rest of Europe, and internationally.
+It operates through three segments: Sustainable Generation Infrastructure, Critical Infrastructure, and Smart Infrastructure for Customers.
 The Sustainable Generation Infrastructure segment encompasses company activities in the areas of renewable energies, conventional generation, district heating, waste management, and energy services.
-This segment includes the trading of electricity, gas, CO2 allowances, and...
+This segment includes the trading of electricity, gas, CO2 allowances, and fuels, as we...
 [Read more]

 Sector Utilities